Founders and Board Members

 Red Crown Productions

-Dan currently serves on the Board of Lenox Hill Hospital, Hamptons International Film Festival, The Jerusalem Foundation, The Crohn’s and Colitis Foundation, The Lollipop Theater Network, The Gotham, and We Are Family Foundation.
+Dan currently serves on the Board of Lincoln Center, Lenox Hill Hospital, Hamptons International Film Festival, Connecticut Public Broadcasting, The Jerusalem Foundation, The Crohn’s and Colitis Foundation, The Lollipop Theater Network, and is a Trustee of Vanderbilt University.
 A native of Chicago, Dan resides in New York City where he and his wife, Ellen, are the proud parents of four children.

 Anne Hathaway